zzzprojects/docs/entityframework-extensions.net/pages/documentations/options-summary/audit.md

 ### Why enabling this option decreases the performance?

-When enabling this option, additional SQL are required such as returning all old and new values.
+When enabling this option, additional SQL statements are required such as returning all old and new values.